Homemade Cream Puffs are better than the bakery. You won’t believe how simple and easy these elegant little pastries are to make!

 Instructions

-- Preheat the oven to 450 degrees F. Line two baking sheets with parchment paper or silicone liners and set aside.
+- Preheat the oven to 450°F. Line two baking sheets with parchment paper or silicone liners and set aside.

 - Add the eggs one at a time, mixing well by hand or with a hand mixer between each addition.
 Mix until the dough is smooth and shiny.

-- Bake for 10 minutes, then lower the temperature to 350 degrees F and bake for 15 minutes more.
-The puffs are done when they are lightly browned and the insides are hollow.
+- Bake for 10 minutes, then lower the temperature to 350°F and bake for 15 minutes more.
+The puffs are done when lightly browned and the insides are hollow.
+Pull out of the oven and use a toothpick or thin skewer to poke a hole in each shell.
 Let the puffs cool completely.

-- While the puffs cool, beat cream with a hand mixer, or by hand using a wire whisk, until firm peaks form.
+- While the puffs cool, beat cream with a hand mixer or wire whisk, until firm peaks form.
 Beat in the powdered sugar a little at a time until the whipped cream is as sweet as you prefer.

-- When puffs are cool, split each cream puff in half using a serrated knife.
+- When the puffs are cool, split each cream puff in half using a serrated knife.

 - Place a scoop of whipped cream onto the bottom half of each puff.
 Top with the other half and dust with powdered sugar before serving.